ashiyaparveen/Task_management/README.md

-# TaskFlow - Premium Task Management Web Application
+# TaskManage - Task Management Web Application

-TaskFlow is a simple, responsive, and beautiful Task Management Web Application built for a technical assessment.
+TaskManage is a simple, responsive, and beautiful Task Management Web Application built for a technical assessment.
 It features a highly aesthetic, modern, and light-themed user interface coupled with secure real-time backend integrations powered by Google Firebase.

 ---